fletchjp/MERG-Arduino-Software/TestEEPROM/README.md

 I now also have the Sparkfun library which has better options for putting data of different types.

+There is now a test for that here and some more examples available (not adapted for AT24C256).

 ## Test_I2C_EEPROM

 Test program for the AT24C256 I2C EEPROM devices.